Clinopodium menthifolium

 Clinopodium menthifolium, commonly known as the wood calamint or woodland calamint, is a species of flowering plant in the mint family, Lamiaceae.
 It is found throughout southern and central Europe from the United Kingdom and east as far as temperate parts of Asia, and as south as North Africa.
 It grows up to 1700 m in elevation.

 The three subspecies of C. menthifolium have been previously considered separate species, including C. m. subsp. ascendens (syn.
 C. ascendens), the common calamint or ascending wild basil, and C. m. subsp. hirtum (C. hirtum).

 Taxonomy

 The wood calamint was first formally named in 1831 by Nicolaus Thomas Host as Calamintha menthifolia.

+Over its taxonomic history the species has been placed in several genera.
+In addition to Calamintha, in which it was originally described, it has been treated under Satureja before being placed in the genus Clinopodium, the treatment followed by Plants of the World Online.
+These changes in classification are reflected in the plant's numerous synonyms.